OWASP/www-staff/projects/201911-donate-form.md

    1. Page on website
    2. Link from an email
    3. Link from a partner

-2. Donate button will have two parameters
+2. Donate button will receive two parameters from donate link
    1. Title of the page
-   2. Repo path (for light integration)
+   2. Repo path (for light integrations)
 2. Donation page has:
    1. Introductory copy about "Why Donate to OWASP Foundation"
    1. pre-set donation amounts of $10, $25, $50, $100 and other.
    2. Check box to indicate "Make a Recurring Monthly gift"
+   3. If there is a Page Title passed to the page then
-   3. Check box to indicate attribution, "Publicly list me as a supporter of [referring url title]"
+      1. Check box to indicate attribution, "Publicly list me as a supporter of [referring url title]"
+      1. Otherwise, do not show this field since this inbound link was from a non-attributable source
    4. Check box to "Join the OWASP Mailing List"
    4. Small legal copy that the gift is unrestricted and can be used for any purpose.
    5. [Optional] Links/Info about how the Foundation uses gifts